 There may be occasions where the government is a defendant in the car accident lawsuit, too.
 In these situations, “sovereign immunity” exceptions must apply in order to hold the governmental agency or entity liable for damages.

 Deadlines to File a Car Accident Lawsuit in Florida

-Florida Statute 95.11(3)(a), states that any action founded on negligence must be filed within 4 years from the date of the car accident.
+Florida Statute 95.11, states that any action founded on negligence must be filed within 2 years from the date of the car accident.
 This law is commonly referred to as a “statute of limitations” but it is formally known as a “limitations of action” law.

 Injury Claim v.
 Wrongful Death Lawsuit

-A car accident victim has four years from the date of the crash to file a lawsuit to get compensation.
+A car accident victim has two years from the date of the crash to file a negligence lawsuit to get compensation.